-This course includes a detailed study of the knowledge and skills necessary to reach competence in patient management of the sick and injured patient.
+This course includes a detailed study of the knowledge and skills necessary to reach competence in introduction of advance practice.

 STUDENT LEARNING OUTCOMES

 At the completion of the semester students will:

 - 1. Understand the roles and responsibilities of a Paramedic within an EMS System. - 2.
 Be able to apply the advanced concepts of development, pathophysiology, cardiology, medical emergencies, traumatic emergencies, and special populations in the assessment and management of emergency patients. - 3.
 Be able to take a history and perform a comprehensive physical exam on any patient and communicate those findings to others. - 4.
 Be able to communicate effectively with patients, co-workers and other health care professionals. - 5.
 Be able to establish and/or maintain a patent airway, oxygenate, and ventilate a patient. - 6.
 Be able to recognize and treat minor and life threatening emergencies of all natures in regards to the pre-hospital setting.